Authoritarianism in the American South

 About the Author(s)

 Robert L. Dipboye is an organizational psychologist residing in Winter Park, Florida.
 He has held several academic positions including the Herbert S. Autrey Chair in social sciences at Rice University.
-Having published more than 100 articles and five books, he holds the position of professor emeritus from University of Central Florida.
+He has published more than 100 articles and five books, and holds the position of professor emeritus from the University of Central Florida.

 Bibliographic Details